Skip to content

 FAQs & Helpful Advice

 Below is a list of ever-expanding Frequently Asked Questions (FAQs) and helpful advice.
-Click on the + sign to open or close the box and get the answers you need.
+Click on the + sign to expand the box and get the answers you need.
 Send us your questions, so we can include them here with the answers which will help others and us and keep checking back for updates.

 There are four separate Men’s Sheds Associations who all work independently and are not affiliated in any way to each other.
 They are all based in different countries being Scotland, England, Wales and Northern Ireland.
 For more info: www.ukmensheds.co.uk